 10 Best Colorful Running Shoes Reviewed

-Do your feet demand color?
+Do your feet demand colorful shoes?
 If so, you’ve come to the right place.
 Neon, rainbow, metallic, noir – current running shoes mix and swirl colors as never before.
-This list includes styles from wild to pacific and a great deal in between, so kick back and read all about the bright, colorful kicks available for your next run!
+This list includes styles from wild to pacific and a great deal in between, so kick back and read all about the bright, colorful running shoes available for your next run!

 1. Adidas ZX Flux